Manuchihr ibn Shavur

 Manuchihr ibn Shavur was a Shaddadid emir of Ani from c.
 1072 to 1118, the first of the dynasty to rule this key city, formerly an Armenian royal capital.

 Manuchihr b.
-Shavur began his rule under the suzerainty of the Seljuk sultan Malikshah.
+Shavur began his rule under the suzerainty of the Seljuk sultan Melikşah.
 During his reign, Ani suffered a famine and military pressure from the Seljuks.
 Manuchihr sponsored several building projects, including a mosque, fortifications, a large bath, and a caravansarai.
 He also patronized the poet Asadi Tusi.
 He was succeeded by his son, Abu'l-Aswar Shavur ibn Manuchihr.